 $, which the scripts use to replace values in the JSON using

 sed before it is added as JSON payload to the

 The script section for publishing to Jira contains several actions which set environment variables, update the comment template, and then use cURL requests to add a comment and upload files to a specific Jira issue.

 First, it uses jq (a command-line tool for parsing JSON) to parse the contents of the Codemagic environment variable

-$FCI_ARTIFACT_LINKS to find information such as the articact url, filename, bundle id and version name and store the values in environment varaibles.
+$FCI_ARTIFACT_LINKS to find information such as the articact URL, filename, bundle id, and version name and store the values in environment variables.